globus/globus-automate-client/docs/source/globus_action_providers.rst

     https://domain.example/dataset/37/status/42/info

-When this is required you can specify substitution patterns in the ``url`` and dynamically provide the correct values in the input document.
+When this is required you can specify substitution identifiers in the ``url`` and dynamically provide the correct values in the input document.

-Substitution patterns in the URL are wrapped in curly braces like "``{id}``".
+Substitution identifiers in the URL are wrapped in curly braces like "``{id}``".
-You can specify multiple substitution patterns, and patterns can be repeated.
+You can specify multiple substitution identifiers, and identifiers can be repeated.
-Each pattern MUST be referenced as a key in the ``url-substitutions`` object.
+Each identifier MUST be referenced as a key in the ``url-substitutions`` object.

-If patterns are specified in the URL but are not provided in the ``url-substitutions`` object an error will be returned.
+If identifiers are specified in the URL but are not provided in the ``url-substitutions`` object an error will be returned.
-Similarly, if pattern values are provided in ``url-substitutions`` but are not required then this will also be treated as an error.
+Similarly, if identifier values are provided in ``url-substitutions`` but are not required then this will also be treated as an error.

 The input document below will result in the same URL as the example above, but the dataset ID and the status ID can now be dynamically specified during Flow execution.